Adding a data label

 2. On a dashboard

 As an example, create a new dashboard based on the Blank template.

-Go to the toolbar, click Data Visualization, and then click Data Label.
+Click Data Visualization in the toolbar, then click Data Label.

-From the Explore window, drag a measure column from a data connector or data cube and drop it onto the empty data label.
+From the Explore window, drag a column, measure, or hierarchy and drop it onto the empty data label.

-Edit the LineTotal measure and type '$' in the Symbol field.
+Click the LineTotal measure to edit it and click Define text formatting.
+Type $ in the Symbol field.

-Click Submit and switch to View mode to see the data label.
-Hover over the text to see its tooltip.
+Submit the dialogs and switch to View mode, where you can hover over the text (or long-tap) to see its tooltip.